netobserv/network-observability-operator/docs/FlowCollector.md

-Settings related to eBPF-based flow reporter when the "agent.type" property is set to "EBPF".
+ebpf describes the settings related to the eBPF-based flow reporter when the "agent.type" property is set to "EBPF".

 <table>
     <thead>